isralduke/thatbook/29-joel.md

 > Indeed, his battle forces are very large;
 > Surely his command is carried out!
 > Yes, the day of the LORD is great
-> and very terrifying—who can survive it?
+> and very terrifying — who can survive it?

 ### An Appeal for Repentance

 > <a name="2:12">2:12</a> “Yet even now,” the LORD says,
-> “return to me with all your heart—
+> “return to me with all your heart —
 > with fasting, weeping, and mourning.
 > Tear your hearts,
 > not just your garments!”
 > <a name="2:13">2:13</a> Return to the LORD your God,
 > for he is merciful and compassionate,
-> slow to anger and boundless in loyal love—
+> slow to anger and boundless in loyal love —
 > often relenting from calamitous punishment.
 > <a name="2:14">2:14</a> Who knows?
 > Perhaps he will be compassionate and grant a reprieve,
-> and leave blessing in his wake—
+> and leave blessing in his wake —
 > a meal offering and a drink offering for you to offer to the LORD your God!
 > <a name="2:15">2:15</a> Blow the trumpet in Zion.
 > Announce a holy fast;